salamcast/VLC-cutter/README.md

 # About Me

 I'm Karl, a Rigger and AV Technician by trade working full time for an international Audio Visual Company; coding is one of my Hobbies.
+You can follow me on Twitter __@SalamCast__ for my occasional tweets about technology and Islaam

 ### The interface